Last Updated on December 3, 2022 by Rebecca Lake

 Introversion is a personality style that demonstrates a preference for the inner life over the outer world, according to Psychology Today.
 In other words, introverted people tend to be thoughtful, quiet and reserved, making them the opposite of extroverts.

 Introverts are often labeled as shy, but there are social introverts who enjoy spending time with small groups of friends.
 People who are introverted tend to be good listeners and they don’t need much social interaction to feel fulfilled.
+That’s different from someone who has social anxiety disorder.

 In fact, too much human interaction can be exhausting for those with introverted personality types.
 Introverts need alone time, away from social settings, so they can recharge their batteries.